Finixio Launches New Products in Balkan, German and Japanese Markets

-London, United Kingdom--(Newsfile Corp. - April 22, 2022) - UK-based Finixio has successfully launched new products targeting the Balkan, German and Japanese markets.
+LONDON, April 1, 2022 /PRNewswire/ -- UK-based Finixio has successfully launched new products targeting the Balkan, German and Japanese markets.

 The new sports betting products are Kladionica.com targeting the Balkan market, WettanbieterBonus.de targeting Germany, and JapaneseBetting.com which focuses on Japan.